japila-books/spark-sql-internals/docs/spark-sql-CreatableRelationProvider.md

   data: DataFrame): BaseRelation
 ----

-Creates a <<spark-sql-BaseRelation.adoc#, BaseRelation>> that represents the rows of a structured query (a DataFrame) saved to an external data source (per <<spark-sql-DataFrameWriter.adoc#SaveMode, SaveMode>>)
+Creates a <<spark-sql-BaseRelation.md#, BaseRelation>> that represents the rows of a structured query (a DataFrame) saved to an external data source (per <<spark-sql-DataFrameWriter.md#SaveMode, SaveMode>>)

 The save mode specifies what should happen when the target relation (destination) already exists.

 Used when:

-* `DataSource` is requested to <<spark-sql-DataSource.adoc#writeAndRead, write data to a data source per save mode followed by reading the rows back>> (when <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.adoc#, CreateDataSourceTableAsSelectCommand>> logical command is executed)
+* `DataSource` is requested to <<spark-sql-DataSource.md#writeAndRead, write data to a data source per save mode followed by reading the rows back>> (when <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md#, CreateDataSourceTableAsSelectCommand>> logical command is executed)

-* <<spark-sql-LogicalPlan-SaveIntoDataSourceCommand.adoc#, SaveIntoDataSourceCommand>> logical command is executed
+* <<spark-sql-LogicalPlan-SaveIntoDataSourceCommand.md#, SaveIntoDataSourceCommand>> logical command is executed

 |===